edliaw/fungidb_tools/README.md

 ```
 python2.7 setup.py install
+or
+python2.7 setup.py develop
 ```

 Modules
 -------

 * Datasets
-  * simple_gdata: wrapping around the gdata library for an easier-to-use format.
-Primarily to download and edit spreadsheets on Google Drive.
+  * simple_gdata: Wrapper around the gdata library to make it easier to use.
+Used to interface with spreadsheets on Google Drive.
-  * datasets: for turning the Genomes spreadsheet into XML workflow config files.
+  * datasets: Turns the Genomes spreadsheet into XML workflow config files.
-  * xml: additional tools for working with XML files.
+  * xml: Additional tools for working with XML files.
-  * naming: for naming organisms according to stricter specifications than is enforced by EuPathDB.
+  * naming: Naming organisms with more consistent specifications than is enforced by EuPathDB.
 * NCBI
-  * aspera: for downloading SRA datasets from NCBI.
+  * aspera: For downloading SRA datasets from NCBI.
-  * simple_eutils: wrapping around NCBI eutils to combine/simplify functions.
+  * simple_eutils: Wrapper around NCBI eutils to combine/simplify functions.

 Scripts
 -------